SalvatoreRa/artificial-intelligence-articles/articles/introduction_medical_image.md

 ![example of image segmentation: before (left) and after (right) segmentation. ](https://raw.githubusercontent.com/SalvatoreRa/artificial-intelligence-articles/refs/heads/main/images/neighboorhood8.webp)

-To avoid overflow you can normalize the kernel weight, by dividing the weight by the dimension (for example you have a 3x3 kernel you divide by 9 each weight).
+To avoid overflow you can normalize the kernel weight, by dividing the weight by the dimension (for example you have a 3x3 kernel you divide by 9 for each weight).

 If we consider a kernel with 1 for all the positions this is a **mean kernel** (or mean filtering), that is sometimes used for blurring images (a larger kernel is blurring the image).
-Another often used is the **Gaussian kernel** where the number normally decreases starting from the center.
+Another often used is the **[Gaussian kernel](https://en.wikipedia.org/wiki/Gaussian_blur)** where the number normally decreases starting from the center.

 **Correlation and convolution** are often used with the same meaning, while convolution is just a rotated kernel.